- Things to Know

 Vitamin B1 (thiamine)

 Vitamin B1 is found in many foods, including cereal grains, beans, nuts, yeast, and meat.
-In the body, high concentrations are found in skeletal muscles and in the liver, brain, kidney, and heart.
+In the body, high concentrations are found in skeletal muscles and the liver, brain, kidney, and heart.
 In the tissues, thiamine is required for the building and functioning of several enzymes.
-These enzymes are important for the breakdown of sugar molecules into other types of molecules, production of certain brain chemicals (for example, neurotransmitters), the production of several other essential molecules, and maintaining the body's ability to defend against free radicals.
+These enzymes are important for the breakdown of sugar molecules into other types of molecules, the production of certain brain chemicals (for example, neurotransmitters), the production of several other essential molecules, and maintaining the body's ability to defend against free radicals.

 Alcohol rapidly reduces thiamine levels in people who chronically use it.
 An unbalanced diet and alcohol's impact on absorption, storage, activation, and excretion of thiamine are thought to be the reasons this occurs.
-Beriberi is the disease caused by vitamin B1 (thiamine) deficiency.
+Beriberi is a disease caused by vitamin B1 (thiamine) deficiency.
 The two major types of beriberi are wet and dry beriberi.
 Wet beriberi affects the cardiovascular system, and dry beriberi affects the nervous system.
 Early symptoms of thiamine depletion include weakness, fatigue, and emotional disturbance.
 As this continues, the deficiency leads to beriberi with cardiac failure, neuropathy, or peripheral edema.
 Wernicke syndrome and Korsakoff syndrome are related disorders that often occur with dry beriberi.
 Wernicke's syndrome, also known as Wernicke's encephalopathy, is a neurological disease characterized by the clinical triad of confusion, the inability to coordinate voluntary movement (ataxia), and eye (ocular) abnormalities.
-Korsakoff's syndrome is a mental disorder characterized by disproportionate memory loss in relation to other mental aspects.
+Korsakoff's syndrome is a mental disorder characterized by disproportionate memory loss about other mental aspects.
 When these two disorders occur together, the term Wernicke-Korsakoff syndrome is used.
 Unfortunately, the symptoms are only seen in 16%-20% of patients.
 For this reason, it is missed in 75%-80% of cases and not detected until after death if an autopsy is done.

 Folate is a B vitamin that has received a great deal of attention for its health benefits.
 Most notably is the risk of birth defects and cancer with an inadequate intake.
 Folate helps produce and maintain new cells.
-It is found in a wide variety of foods, including vegetables (spinach, asparagus, and Brussels sprouts are highest), nuts, beans, peas, fruits and fruit juices, meat (liver is highest), eggs, seafood, yeast, and dairy products.
+It is found in a wide variety of foods, including vegetables (spinach, asparagus, and Brussels sprouts are highest), nuts, beans, peas, fruits, and fruit juices, and meat (liver is highest), eggs, seafood, yeast, and dairy products.